moneroexamples/spendkey/README.md

 make
 ```

-After this, `spendkey` executable file should be present in access-blockchain-in-cpp
+After this, `spendkey` executable file should be present in spendkey
 folder.
-How to use it, can be seen in the above example outputs.

 ## How can you help?

-Constructive criticism, code and website edits are always good.
+Constructive criticism, code and website edits are always welcome.
 They can be made through github.

 Some Monero are also welcome:
 ```